 - At Rogers Behavioral Health, patients learn how to apply the tools and skills they need to give them the best chance of full recovery.
 We use an intensive model of evidence-based care that has been effective for thousands of patients.
-Family involvement is a key part of many programs. - If applicable, Rogers provides significant individual treatment throughout all levels of care in addition to group therapy. - If patients have not seen improvement in depression symptoms with the combination of therapy and medication, we offer transcranial magnetic stimulation (TMS) in Oconomowoc, WI.
+Family involvement is a key part of many programs. - If applicable, Rogers provides significant individual treatment throughout all levels of care in addition to group therapy. - If patients have not seen improvement in depression symptoms with the combination of therapy and medication, we offer transcranial magnetic stimulation (TMS) at some locations.
 Patients and the care team decide if this is the right approach. - In addition to these evidence-based therapies, we offer mindfulness and experiential therapy such as movement, art, music and horticultural therapy that often enhance our patients' experience and well-being.
 And, spiritual care is available at various locations, providing a holistic approach to healing, regardless of faith or belief system.
-We're committed to working with patients in a warm, inviting environment to find the combination that helps patients onto a road to recovery.
+We're committed to working with patients in a warm, inviting environment to find the combination that helps patients onto a road to recovery. - We recognize that our patients arrive with unique identities that impact their experience of mental health symptoms and treatment.
+We are here to support all patients, including those who are transgender, nonbinary, gender-nonconforming or exploring their gender identity.